sinbrive/Jeedom_Widget_Json/README.md

 # Jeedom_Widget_Json

-- For one of my project I needed a widget managing Json data instead of simple string.
+- Widget managing Json data instead of simple string as done by core widgets.
+- Thanks to the Jeedom Community

 ## Json Input
-- The json data is submitted to Jeedom as raw string as the following
+- The json data is submitted to Jeedom as raw string as the following:
      ```json
       "{'Battery': '90', 'Temperature':'16,5', Humidity':'55'}"
     ```
-- if your data is the output of PHP script, make sure the format is in line with it is expected
+- if your data is the output of PHP script, make sure the format is OK.
 - Example of PHP code
 ```php
 $json_string="{";
 foreach($result as $x => $val) {